The Wildlife Travel Team

 We are fortunate in being able to draw on a wide range of expertise for leading our holidays.
 Further details of all leaders are given in the relevant Holiday Leaflet for each holiday.

 Kieron Huston works for Derbyshire Wildlife Trust, where he is Senior Wildlife Sites Officer.
 Kieron is an excellent botanist and naturalist who joined our team of leaders in 2008.
 Kieron has led several trips for us including Crete, the Burren and Isle of Mull.

-Philip Precey joined the Wildlife Travel team in September 2007, having previously worked for Derbyshire Wildlife Trust on wetland conservation projects. he is now a Director of Wildlife Travel and his wide ranging knowledge and enthusiasm for natural history will be an asset during a very busy 2013 including holidays to Galapagos, Cyprus, Portugal and Tasmania, amongst others.
-Philip is a Director of Wildlife Travel.
+Philip Precey joined the Wildlife Travel team in September 2007, having previously worked for Derbyshire Wildlife Trust on wetland conservation projects. he is now a Director of Wildlife Travel and his wide ranging knowledge and enthusiasm for natural history is an asset on any trip.
+He has led trips to many of our destinations including Norfolk, Turkey, Cyprus, the Pantanal, the Peloponnese, Madagascar, Tasmania, Morocco, Galapagos, Spitzbergen and Chile.

 The Directors of Wildlife Travel are Christine Donnelly, Brian Eversham, Philip Precey, Mike Russell and Dr Tim Upson.